 We have substantial experience in the following:

-- High Court litigation involving employees, trustees and representative beneficiaries in which issues relevant to the benefits payable from, or the administration of, occupational pension schemes need to be resolved
+- High Court litigation involving employers, trustees and representative beneficiaries in which issues relevant to the benefits payable from, or the administration of, occupational pension schemes need to be resolved

 - applications to correct mistakes in formal documents relating to occupational pension schemes